cyverse-archive/DE/services/terrain/doc/endpoints/callbacks.md

 Secured Endpoint: GET /secured/oauth/access-code/{api-name}

-Delegates to metadactyl: GET /secured/oauth/access-code/{api-name}
+Delegates to apps: GET /secured/oauth/access-code/{api-name}

 The only API name that is currently supported is `agave`.